-A systematic study of the parameterized complexity of several reconfiguration problems, including \textsc{DSR}, was initiated by Mouawad et al.~\cite{MouawadN0SS17}.
-There are two natural parameterizations: the number of tokens $k$ and the length of a reconfiguration sequence $\ell$.
-In~\cite{MouawadN0SS17}, Mouawad~et~al. showed that \textsc{DSR} under $\sfTAR$ on general graphs is $\mathtt{W[1]}$-hard parameterized by $k$ and $\mathtt{W[2]}$-hard parameterized by $k + \ell$.
-When parameterized by $k$ on graphs excluding $K_{d,d}$ as a subgraph for any constant $d$ (including bounded degeneracy and nowhere dense graphs), Lokshtanov et al.~\cite{LokshtanovMPRS18} designed an $\mathtt{FPT}$ algorithm for solving the problem.
-When parameterized by $\ell$ alone, it was mentioned in~\cite{BousquetMNS22} that the problem is fixed-parameter tractable on any class where first-order model-checking is fixed-parameter tractable.
-We refer readers to~\cite{LokshtanovMPRS18,BousquetMNS22} and the references therein for more details.
+Mouawad et al.~\cite{MouawadN0SS17} initiated a systematic study of the parameterized complexity of various reconfiguration problems, including \textsc{DSR}.
+Two natural parameters are the number of tokens~$k$ and the length of a reconfiguration sequence~$\ell$.
+In~\cite{MouawadN0SS17}, Mouawad~et~al.\ proved that \textsc{DSR} under~$\sfTAR$ on general graphs is~$\mathtt{W[1]}$-hard when parameterized by~$k$, and~$\mathtt{W[2]}$-hard when parameterized by~$k + \ell$.
+Lokshtanov et al.~\cite{LokshtanovMPRS18}, considering graphs that exclude~$K_{d,d}$ as a subgraph for any fixed constant~$d$ (which includes bounded degeneracy and nowhere dense graphs), designed an~$\mathtt{FPT}$ algorithm for solving the problem when parameterized by~$k$.
+When parameterized solely by~$\ell$, it was noted in~\cite{BousquetMNS24} that the problem is fixed-parameter tractable on any graph class where first-order model-checking is fixed-parameter tractable.
+For further details, we refer readers to~\cite{LokshtanovMPRS18,BousquetMNS24} and the references therein.